jsmithb117/minesweeper/README.md

 query - Uses React Query for fetching data from server

+graphql - Refactor server and client to use GraphQL for queries

+python - Flask server that can optionally replace the Express server (in ./minesweeper/server do 'export FLASK_APP=flaskServer', then 'flask run')

 ### Next up / Work In Progress

-graphql - Refactor server and client to use GraphQL for queries

-Refactor actions so that each action only contains its required properties but are typed as 'AnyAction' imported from redux

 ### Todo: